 The mission of the Western Colorado Community Foundation is to promote charitable giving, build and manage charitable funds for community good, and provide grants, scholarships, and other resources to benefit the residents and communities of western Colorado.

 The circle reflects a sense of community and our connectedness to others.

 The spiral reflects the power of endowment, a permanent gift that keeps on giving.

 The petroglyph symbolizes those who have been here before us and who have left their mark

 The Western Colorado Community Foundation is a nonprofit, public charity established by local community leaders in 1996.
 We serve a seven county region that includes Delta, Eagle, Garfield, Mesa, Montrose, Ouray, and Rio Blanco Counties.

-In 2011, our Board of Directors undertook a visioning and strategic planning process to chart a course for our future and define a vision for 2020.
-Six broad organizational goals for 2020 came out of this planning process:
+In 2022, our Board of Directors undertook a visioning and strategic planning process to chart a course for our future and define a vision for 2026.
+Five broad organizational goals for 2026 came out of this planning process:

 1996 – Incorporated as a 501(c)(3) organization in the State of Colorado

 1997 – First donor-advised fund created by Harold and Ruth Moss